-!>

 Sivuqaq Inn (Lodge/Deli) at Gambell, St. Lawrence Island, Alaska

-Although remote, Gambell does have a small store.
-It has
+1990 - Although remote, Gambell does have a small store (actually 2 with another small one).
+It has a fairly decent

 From shore of Gambell, looking into Tomorrow in Siberia

-(In case you were wondering - that's Siberia in the background -
+In case you were wondering - that's Siberia, and tomorrow, in the background

-think of what great birds are over there, huh?!)
+- think of what great birds may be over there, huh?!

 The 'Sea-Watch' at Gambell's northwest point - for birds

-I'm not sure I can estimate better but it's in the tens of thousands per hour
+are astounding.
+I'm not sure I can estimate better but it's in the tens of thousands per hour at times.

 Me photographing migrating birds